dtekcth/data101/src/introduction/introduction.md

 from the program or from us regarding deadlines or things of importance for you!
 Make sure you sign up in order not to miss anything!

-## Lectures

-There will be two lectures where we go through some of the early chapters.
-The first lecture we will go through how to use the CLI, the editor and some general information.
-The authors will also be available during the _PISS-kväll_ in the afternoon to help you.
-The second lecture will primarily cover Git.
-This lecture is if anything _more_ important than the first so please come to both!

-The authors will also be attending the _hackkväll_ at 18:00 in NC (Idéläran) and will be assisting you with any problem you might be having!

 {{ end }}